Buchdahl compactness limit and gravitational field energy: Introduction

 There have also been various alternative derivations involving various situations like inclusion of $\Lambda$ \cite{mak-stuch}, different conditions than Buchdahl's \cite{andrea09, kara-stal08}, brane-world gravity \cite{ger-maa, gar-ure}, modified gravity theories including Lovelock gravity and higher dimensions \cite{gos, wri, sum-dad16}.
-The limit on maximum mass has been obtained by appealing to the dominant energy condition and sound velocity being subliminal \footnote{It should however be noted that it is the sound velocity which is characteristic of a fluid and it depends upon its compactness.
-Absolute compactness limit should however be defined by incompressibility implied by constant density which would violate both the preceding conditions.
-It is a limiting state which is only asymptotically approachable.} \cite{bar}.
-It should however be mentioned that the Buchdahl limit defines an overriding state which is obtained under very general conditions, however more compact distributions are allowed under specific circumstances and conditions. \\
+The limit on maximum mass has been obtained by appealing to the dominant energy condition and sound velocity being subliminal \footnote{It should however be noted that it is sound velocity which is characteristic of fluid and it depends upon its compactness.
+Absolute compactness limit should however be given by incompressibility;i.e constant density fluid, which would however violate both the preceding conditions.
+It is a limiting state that is only asymptotically approachable.} \cite{bar}.
+The Buchdahl limit defines an overriding state which is obtained under very general conditions while more compact distributions are allowed under specific circumstances and conditions. \\

-The inclusion of electric charge distribution brings in repulsive effect due to gravitational interaction of electrostatic energy, and thereby mass to radius ratio of star would increase.
-Following the Buchdahl method under the condition of matter density decreasing while charge density increasing with radius, and charged interior matching with the exterior Reissner - Nordstr{$\ddot o$}m metric at the boundary defined by $p=0$, a compactness limit for a charged static object has been obtained \cite{roth, mak-dob-har, boe-har}.
-In particular, one of the limits derived in \cite{roth} is
+Inclusion of electric charge however brings in repulsive effect due to gravitational interaction of electrostatic energy, that would imply increase in the compactness ratio.
+Following the Buchdahl method under condition of matter density decreasing while charge density increasing with radius, and charged interior matching with the exterior Reissner - Nordstr{$\ddot o$}m metric at the boundary, a compactness limit for a charged static object has been obtained \cite{roth, mak-dob-har, boe-har}.
+In particular, the compactness limit for a uniform density neutral distribution surrounded by a thin charged shell \cite{roth} is obtained as

-for a uniform uncharged distribution surrounded by a thin charged shell.
-It reduces to the Buchdahl limit $M/R \leq 4/9$ for $Q = 0 $, while for extremally charged, $\alpha^2 = 9/8$, non black hole object, $M/R \leq 8/9 < 1$.
+It reduces to the Buchdahl limit for uncharged object, $M/R \leq 4/9$ for $Q = 0 $, while for extremally charged, $\alpha^2 = 9/8$, non black hole object, $M/R \leq 8/9 < 1$.
 Note that extremality for a charged object is over-extremality $\alpha^2 >1$ for a black hole.
-It is interesting that $M/R < 1$ always, and more remarkably there is an upper bound on charge a static object can have, $\alpha^2 \leq 9/8$, implying that it could indeed be overcharged relative to a black hole. \\
+It is interesting that $M/R < 1$ always, and more remarkably there is an upper bound on charge a static object can have, $\alpha^2 \leq 9/8$.
+This means non black hole object could indeed have $\alpha^2 >1$;i.e. overcharged relative to a black hole. \\